 “You are not my father and you will not tell me who I can and can’t be with, even if it’s the Slytherin Prince himself.”

 “It bloody well better not be him!
-You were thinking of him and sticking up for that bastard at Christmas!”
-He said accusingly in a gruff voice.
+You were thinking of him and sticking up for that bastard at Christmas!” he accused in a gruff voice.

 “Are you seriously going to stand here and be jealous of a relationship that does not even exist, when you dare give your sloppy kisses to Lavender Brown in my presence?
 At least you could go behind my back so that I wouldn’t have to suffer and watch!
 Who’s the bastard exactly?”

 “You give me compliments and tell me that those are the reasons why you chose her instead?
 Sorry, but I was under the impression that they were attributes.
-Not things that you turn down to be with someone that is weak-minded… someone who couldn’t make a decision to save her life, so she needs you to make it for her.”
-She huffed.
-“How noble of you to become her knight in shining armor.”
-She said mockingly, but full of hurt and disappointment.
+Not things that you turn down to be with someone that is weak-minded… someone who couldn’t make a decision to save her life, so she needs you to make it for her,” she huffed.
+“How noble of you to become her knight in shining armor,” she mocked, full of hurt and disappointment.